kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v2/03-the-menu.md

 };
 ```

-* we get our data and store it inside pages variable
+* We get our data and store it inside pages variable
-* we create a document fragment
+* We create a document fragment
-* we grab our document hook that we are going to attach our menu items to
+* We grab our document hook that we are going to
+attach our menu items to
-* we loop through all our pages and for each page we append each piece of page data ( pages[i] ) and build our menu with that object.
+* We loop through all our pages and for each page we
+append each piece of page data `pages[i]` and build our
+menu with that object.
-    - Since menuMarkup is our fragment it will be appended after the loop is completed to `mainMenuEl` and this is what that will look like:
+    - Since **menuMarkup** is our fragment it will be
+    appended after the loop is completed to `mainMenuEl`
+    and this is what that will look like:

 ```html
 <ul>